Technical Theater Training and Education Program Information

 Associate's Degree in Technical Theater

 An associate's degree program in technical theater provides an introduction to the technical and artistic skills used in producing modern theatrical productions.
-Students perform a variety of technical roles in theater performances to demonstrate possible career opportunities.
+You'll perform a variety of technical roles in theater performances to demonstrate possible career opportunities.
 A high school diploma or GED is required prior to enrolling in a 2-year associate's degree program in technical theater.

 Areas of focus include production and stage management, theater and set design, costuming, props, lighting, sound and special effects.
 An associate's degree curriculum includes classroom lectures and hands-on training in a theatrical production.
 Topics covered generally include: